vectordotdev/vector/website/docs/meta/glossary.md

 title: Glossary
 ---

+The gloassary contains common terms and their definitions.

 ## Batch

 "Batch" refers to a [batched payload][docs.data-model.log] within a sink.
 It is a batch of events encoded into a payload that the downstream service understands.